arcus/NALMS_Not_Another_LMS/README.md

 using_redcap_api
 ```

+#### Finding a module's key

+A module's key is the name of both the markdown file and the folder containing that module in https://github.com/arcus/education_modules.

+The key may or may not match the title of the module, for example `reproducibility` is a shortened version of the module's full title, `citizen_science` is in fact the module's name, but "Intro to Version Control" has key `git_intro`.

 ### Create the files to upload to REDCap

 To create the files for the `test_color` pathway, run this bash script from the main directory of this repository: